How to Quit Vaping and Stop Vape Withdrawal

 • Difficulty sleeping

-There isn’t much that can be done to treat vaping withdrawal, although nicotine replacement therapy can be helpful to stop or reduce the symptoms.
-This type of therapy uses small amounts of nicotine in gum, tablets or patches.
+There isn’t much that can be done to stop vaping withdrawal completely until the body adjusts, although nicotine replacement therapy can be helpful to stop or reduce the symptoms.

-Understand that the most intense feelings of withdrawal and cravings will often diminish after the first week, and the addiction will begin to subside.
-Nicotine withdrawal usually lasts about one month, and will get much easier after that time.
+The most intense feelings of physical withdrawal and cravings usually diminish after the first week, and the addiction will begin to subside.

 Tip 6 – One Vape is Too Much